How do I apply for the program?

 - Engagement in the Admissions process and prompt response to communication requests from the Director of Admissions.

-Will YVI conduct an interview with all applicants?
+Will YVI conduct an interview with all new students?

-No. Not all applicants will be required to participate in an interview.
+No. Not all new students will be required to participate in an interview.
 However, the Director of Admissions may request a 1:1 interview and if so, participation is mandatory.

-- If an applicant is a “no-show” for their scheduled interview.
+- If a student is a “no-show” for their scheduled interview.
 No follow up interviews will be permitted.

 - On rare occasions, a follow-up interview may be requested.